-McCartney pulled mushroom-themed designs through the runway collection with nods to the 1970s—the heyday of psilocybin mushrooms and the birthplace of the sustainability ethos that runs through her designs.
+McCartney pulled mushroom-themed designs through the runway collection last October, with nods to the 1970s—the heyday of psilocybin mushrooms and the birthplace of the sustainability ethos that runs through her designs.
 The soundtrack of the event was even fungi-based—the designer played recordings that captured the sounds of mushrooms during their growth.

 The collection featured hand-drawn toile de Jouy–like mushroom print as well as jumpsuits, dresses with drastic cut-outs resembling swimsuits, bright color schemes accented with bold cuts and fringe.

-“It’s been such a period of transition, and I wanted to project what the future could be like for the house of Stella: a lightness of touch, a slightly more tender approach, still mixing these sporty pieces and the masculine,” said McCartney.
+“It’s been such a period of transition, and I wanted to project what the future could be like for the house of Stella: a lightness of touch, a slightly more tender approach, still mixing these sporty pieces and the masculine,”McCartney said.

 Adidas, a frequent partner to McCartney, has also begun working with the leather alternative.

-McCartney says she’s only able to produce 100 of the new sustainable mushroom bags at present—and they will be higher priced than most conventional leather items for the time being.
-“But it’s not killing any animals; it’s not cutting down any trees.
-It’s the future of fashion if you can get it right, and I think we can,” she said.
+McCartney’s first run of the new Frayme is limited to 100 of the new mushroom bags.
+They will be individually numbered and retail at £1,995, with more items expected to come to the label made from the vegan leather soon.
+“But it’s not killing any animals; it’s not cutting down any trees,” she says.
+“It’s the future of fashion if you can get it right, and I think we can,” she said.
 “It’s the beginning of something new.”